 How tall are you?
 How tall is your dog?

 Your view of the trail is WAY different than what your dog sees.

-When you're thirsty, you stop for a drink of water from your bottle.
+When you're thirsty, you can stop for a drink of water from your bottle.

 When you're tired, you don't ask your dog for permission to stop.